sbudh/Sailpoint/README.md

   return desowner;

-20.Write a rule to return the list of application/account identity has.
+Write a rule to return the list of application/account identity has.

   List list = new ArrayList();
   List ident = context.getObjects(ManagedAttribute.class);